djh1997/proj324/docs/index.md

 ![trl](TRLPROPODESED.png)

-I still believe I'm level 4, with aspects of level 5 acording to this scale.
+I still believe I'm level 4, with aspects of level 5 according to this scale.

 # Future Development

 My setup is mostly a proof of concept.
 For a full prototype/production model, I would use a chip with high IO rates like a DSLR image processing chip, with a low quality and high frame rate camera with a bare LCD.

-Becuse of the image processing chip I would be able to increase the communication speed, since the IO is the limiting factor on the current setup.
+Because of the image processing chip I would be able to increase the communication speed, since the IO is the limiting factor on the current setup.

 The biggest IO limit at the moment is the LCD, this is because the only reasonably priced LCD at this size that I could find use an SPI communication link.
 Also the LCD driver chip is fairly slow using this link.